PrototypeNx/DETEX/README.md

 # DETEX

-Official pytorch implementation of "Decoupled Textual Embeddings for Customized Image Generation"
+Official pytorch implementation of "Decoupled Textual Embeddings for Customized Image Generation" (AAAI 2024)

 Code will be coming soon.